 Set goals, engage in health-promoting behaviors, and avoid risky behaviors.

-Gender, Sexual Orientation, and Sexual Health [6.2.GS]
+Mental and Emotional Health [8.2.MH]

-Assess personal health practices and develop short- and long-term goals that support healthy sexual behaviors (e.g., abstinence, delay, use of contraception, use of barriers, giving and obtaining consent).Determine strategies that will reduce the risk of HIV and sexually transmitted infections (STIs) and early pregnancy.Examine reasons and considerations (e.g., cultural and societal norms, personal values and beliefs) for determining emotional readiness for sexual behaviors.Describe how sexual health values and priorities may change over time, with varying responsibilities and maturity.Mental and Emotional Health [6.2.MH]

 Explain the role of individual and collective responsibility for maintaining and enhancing mental and emotional well-being and describe environmental and contextual factors that affect mental and emotional health and well-being.
+[HPE; SE]

 Describe and demonstrate strategies to effectively manage changing emotions during adolescence.
+[HPE; SE]

+Describe how emotions can impact one’s behaviors and experiences and how this might vary in differing contexts.
+[HPE; SE]

+Demonstrate techniques to independently manage emotions in a variety of settings.
+[HPE; SE]

 Demonstrate behaviors that will maintain or improve the mental and emotional well-being of self and others.
+[HPE; SE]

 Explain possible outcomes of expressing or repressing emotions.
+[HPE; SE]

+Examine how various coping strategies may help or harm health.
+[HPE; SE]

 Apply health-promoting coping and stress management strategies.
+[HPE; SE]

-Demonstrate indicators of a growth mindset in order to display perseverance when facing adversity.
+Demonstrate strategies to persevere when facing adversity.
+[HPE; SE]

 Create and monitor personal goals to meet identified emotional and mental health needs or wants and identify people or resources to assist in meeting those goals.
+[HPE; SE]

 Analyze and demonstrate strategies for planning, prioritizing, and managing time.
+[HPE; SE]

-Physical Activity and Fitness [6.2.PF]
+Physical Activity and Fitness [8.2.PF]

-Analyze areas of strength related to physical activity and areas for improvement.
+Analyze areas of strength related to physical activity, fitness and movement skills, identify areas for improvement and demonstrates practice for individual improvement.
+[PE]

-Design and implement a warm-up and cool -down regimen that includes static and dynamic stretching techniques for relevant major muscle groups for a self-selected physical activity.
+Describe how self-expression and enjoyment impacts individual engagement in physical activity.
+[PE]

+Recognize and implement safe and appropriate behaviors during physical activity and with exercise equipment.
+[PE]

+Demonstrate the ability to follow game rules in a variety of physical activity situations and applies and respects the importance of etiquette.
+[PE]

+Apply dynamic and static stretching to exercise in warm-up, cool down, flexibility, endurance, and physical activities.
+[PE]

-Discuss various strategies for monitoring workout intensity (e.g., wearable monitors, rate of perceived exertion [RPE] scale) and describe strategies for adjusting workouts based on results from monitoring to meet goals or targets.
+Discuss various strategies for monitoring workout intensity (e.g., heart rate monitors, rate of perceived exertion [RPE] scale) and describe strategies for adjusting workouts based on results from monitoring to meet goals or targets.
+[PE]

-Compare and contrast health-related fitness components and principles.
+Compare and contrast health-related and skill-related fitness components (e.g., strength, muscular endurance, cardiovascular endurance, flexibility, balance, speed, balance, agility) and principles (e.g., overload, specificity, progression, FITT – frequency, intensity, time, type).
+[HPE]

 Explain connections between fitness level and overall physical, emotional, and mental health.
+[HPE]

+Apply knowledge of personal health practices in order to self-select meaningful physical activities.
+[PE]

+Apply movement concepts to different types of dances, gymnastics, rhythms, and individual performance activities.
+[PE]

-Design and implement a short- and long-term health-related fitness program (that includes a warm-up and cool down, addresses all components and principles of fitness) that builds on strengths and addresses areas for improvement in fitness level.
+Apply knowledge of aerobic, strength and endurance, and flexibility training exercises through the design and implementation of a short- and long-term health-related fitness program (that includes a warm-up and cool down, addresses all components and principles of fitness) that builds on strengths and addresses areas for improvement in fitness level.
+[PE]

+Sexual Health [8.2.HS]

+Assess personal health practices and develop short- and long-term goals that support healthy sexual behaviors (e.g., abstinence, delay, use of contraception, use of barriers, giving and obtaining consent).
+[HE]

+Determine strategies that will reduce the risk of HIV and sexually transmitted infections (STIs) and early pregnancy.
+[HE]

+Examine reasons and considerations (e.g., cultural and societal norms, personal values and beliefs) for determining emotional readiness for sexual behaviors.
+[HE]

+Describe how sexual health values and priorities may change over time, with varying responsibilities and maturity.
+[HE]

 Practice 3: Social Awareness, Relationship, and Communication Skills.

 Enhance relationships, personal health, and the health of others through social awareness and effective communication.

-Gender, Sexual Orientation, and Sexual Health [6.3.GS]

-Explain how assigned sex, gender identity, and gender expression are distinct concepts and how they interact with each other.

-Explain the difference between sexual orientation and gender identity.

-Explain three dimensions of sexual orientation (i.e., identity, attraction, and behavior) and how they are all a part of an individual’s sexual orientation that may or may not align with each other.
-Explain that attractions can be romantic, emotional, and/or sexual to an individual of the same gender and/or a different gender(s) and that attractions can change over time.Demonstrate the ability to create or maintain positive relationships with people of all gender identities, gender expressions, and sexual orientations.Healthy Relationships [6.3.HR]
+Healthy Relationships [8.3.HR]